DAF201/2022_fall_school_garbage/Logic.md

 3 = 1 + 2 = 1<sup>2</sup> + 2

 In neither case can be number 3 be represented as a sum of two squares.
-Therefore we have proved by counterexample that “Every positive integer is the sum of the squares of two integers” is false.
+Therefore we have proved by counterexample that “Every positive integer is the sum of the squares of two integers” is false

 ## Mistakes in proofs